jundalisay/spblist/content/en/research/descartes/philosophy/part-4/section-12.md

 These I have recently shown to be nothing more, at least so far as they are known to us, than certain dispositions of the objects, consisting in magnitude, figure, and motion.

-{{< s v="200" >}} This treatise contains no principles which are not universally received; and that this philosophy is not new, but of all others the most ancient and common.
+## {{< s v="200" >}} This treatise contains no principles which are not universally received

+This philosophy is not new, but of all others the most ancient and common.

 I have here explained the whole nature of material things.